Uveitis: Treatment

 Uveitis is typically treated with glucocorticoid steroids, either as topical eye drops (prednisolone acetate) or as oral therapy.
 Prior to the administration of corticosteroids, corneal ulcers must be ruled out.
 This is typically done using a fluorescence dye test.
 In addition to corticosteroids, topical cycloplegics, such as atropine or homatropine, may be used.
 Successful treatment of active uveitis increases T-regulatory cells in the eye, which likely contributes to disease regression.

-In severe cases an injection of posterior subtenon triamcinolone acetate may also be given to reduce the swelling of the eye.
+In severe cases, an injection of posterior subtenon triamcinolone acetate may also be given to reduce the swelling of the eye.

-Intravitreal injection of steroid has proven to be a newer useful way to control inflammation for longer without the need for daily eyedrops.
+Intravitreal injection of steroids has proven to be a newer, more useful way to control inflammation for longer without the need for daily eyedrops.
 Dexamethasone and fluocinolone acetonide are two more commonly used options for noninfectious uveitis.

-Non-biologic, steroid sparing therapies for noninfectious uveitis in adults are now more available.
+Non-biologic, steroid-sparing therapies for noninfectious uveitis in adults are now more available.
 These include the disease-modifying antirheumatic drugs (DMARDs) methotrexate, mycophenolate, cyclosporine, azathioprine, and tacrolimus.
 In comparing various studies, methotrexate is more efficacious than mycophenolate in inflammatory control for most forms of panuveitis.
 Methotrexate also had little to no differences in safety outcomes compared to mycophenolate.

 Biologic agents target specific inflammatory pathways and are used for non-infectious uveitis that does not respond to conventional immunosuppression.
 Adalimumab, a monoclonal antibody that blocks tumor necrosis factor-alpha (TNF-α), was approved by the FDA in 2016 for non-infectious intermediate, posterior, and panuveitis.
 Clinical trials showed adalimumab extended time to treatment failure from 13 to 24 weeks compared to placebo and reduced treatment failure rates from 78.5% to 54.5%.
 Long-term studies demonstrate sustained disease control with 85% of patients achieving quiescence over three years.
 Adalimumab is typically used as second-line therapy when disease-modifying antirheumatic drugs fail to control inflammation.
 The drug allows long-term reduction in corticosteroid use, reducing steroid-related side effects.
-Other TNF inhibitors including infliximab have shown efficacy in smaller studies, and JAK inhibitors represent an emerging therapeutic class currently under investigation.
+Other TNF inhibitors, including infliximab, have shown efficacy in smaller studies, and JAK inhibitors represent an emerging therapeutic class currently under investigation.

 In the case of herpetic uveitis, anti-viral medications, such as valaciclovir or aciclovir, may be administered to treat the causative viral infection.